MailCleaner/python-mailcleaner-library/README.md

 * Based on what has been done, complete the creation of all models.
 * Based on what has been done, complete the creation of all dumpers.
 * Develop tools for configuration under ``mailcleaner.configurator`` such as changing host_id, db password, etc.
+* **IMPORTANT:** Based on what has been done, complete the creation of both unit and integration tests.